zilkf92/Business-Negotiation-Club/README.md

 - recognize the countless different negotiation situations we find ourselves in every day
 - analyze your personal negotiation and conflict style
-- understand the underlying process that guides our negotiations
+- understand the dynamics and complexities of the negotiation process
 - communicate more reflected and less reflexive
 - feel more confident and less intimidated, especially when it comes to negotiate on your own behalf
 - create mutually satisfying outcomes with the people you encounter,